There's no question. This is a British Restaurant!

 10 Points for Atmosphere

-GIf we had come on Saturday with live music and the Gardel Celebration, it would have been a very festive atmosphere.
+If we had come on Saturday with live music and the Gardel Celebration, it would have been a very festive atmosphere.
 But I sort of preferred the quiet on Friday.
 When we first entered, Gus welcomed us and began chatting right away.
-He wouldn't have had time to answer so many questions on Saturday.
+He wouldn't have had time to answer so many questions on weekend.

 The atmosphere always gets higher ratings if I see flags, photos or art that reflects the country.
 The giant photo of the capital, Montevideo was a good conversation piece.
 Gus pointed to the photo and explained where he used to live.
 He and his father left Uruguay in 1977.
 As Gus chattered on, it was clear he has fond memories of his old home.